 Having greens is SO good for you!
 They are nutrient dense with vitamins and minerals such as vitamin C for immunity and anti-aging, vitamin A for your vision and skin, folate, potassium and magnesium; they contain healthy fiber, are quick and easy to make and are perfect if you are on the go – simply pour them into mason jars and take them with you or store for up to 24 hours.

 Chai Spices are amongst my favorite when it comes to teas, and in combination with liquorice, even better!
 Try it 🙂

 Kale Chips are an awesome source of greens in winter!
 Just like with green smoothies, they are a very sneaky and enjoyable way of getting more leafy green vegetables into your body.
 They are prepared within minutes, and the drying process will let delicious scents waft through your house.
 You can prep all kinds but these are some I really enjoy in winter:

+Some call it Golden Latte because of the turmeric’s color, I prefer Tiger Milk, it warms you from the inside and gives you the energy needed to get through dark days.
 This creamy drink will ignite your inner fire with cinnamon, ginger, turmeric and a sprinkle of chili.
 Feel free to change up the spices and use hot water or blend it for several minutes to make it even more enjoyable!

 During the colder months, eating more dense foods will help you feeling full and warm longer.
 These crackers are great in several ways: The ingredients are easy to get, the nut flour can even be leftover pulp from making almond milk, and the taste is just divine.
 Enjoy the crackers with the pumpkin soup mentioned above, or with a creamy spread.